Discuss, develop, partner, launch

 - View and input into code specifications of API standards via GitHub.

-- Use our sandbox to test and develop innovations.
+- Use our sandbox, powered by Glueware's Open Banking Accelerator, to test and develop innovations.

-- Have their business development contact details available to other registered Standards Users in a secure area of the API Centre website for discussing partnering opportunities.
+- Have their business development contact details available to other registered Standards Users in a secure area of our website for discussing partnering opportunities.

 In addition, Standards Users: